KTOC/opengl-jpeg-encoder/README.md

 Looking for an OpenGL decoder?
 Look [here](https://github.com/negge/jpeg_gpu)!

 This library aims to provide a library that can utitlize the GPU through OpenGL to accelerate the encoding of jpeg images.
-This library is created to fulfull the need to provide fast full-hd video streaming in [greenfield](https://github.com/udevbe/greenfield)
+This library is created to fulfull the need of fast full-hd video streaming in [greenfield](https://github.com/udevbe/greenfield)

-The rational being that OpenGL is a widely available library on both mobile or embedded devices and even server environments and virtual machines through eg Virgil3D.
+Why OpenGL?
+OpenGL is a widely available library on both mobile or embedded devices and even server environments and virtual machines through eg Virgil3D.
 Currently existing sollutions like CUDA or VAAPI or h264 require explicit support from the underlying driver and are not available in a virtualized environment.

 The end goal is to have all required functionality to provide low latency video jpeg streaming.
 Expected hardware accelerated capabilities are: